LonerHermitNEET/Mark/Mark.md

 The travelers expressed this impatience by jump-running forward practically and grabbing at him, using their strong calves to avoid the momentum loss and imbalance.

-Matthew used [Minor Distraction] this time, and the grip of the travelers became slightly weakened as a result.
+Mark used [Minor Distraction] this time, and the grip of the travelers became slightly weakened as a result.

 He also spat at them and blocked them, nudging them, dodging, and parrying.
 These were all skills.